 I recently bought a car but don’t think it’s right for me so have changed my mind - can I return the vehicle to the dealer and get my money back?

 You cannot reject your car simply because you have changed your mind if you visited the dealership before purchase - you can only reject it if a fault occurs.
-However, if you bought the vehicle without visiting the dealership, or at a distance, you have 14 days from the date of delivery to return the vehicle for a full refund - it is your responsibility to return the vehicle and not the dealers.
+However, if you bought the vehicle at a distance without visiting the dealership, you have 14 days from the date of delivery to return the vehicle for a refund - it is your responsibility to return the vehicle and not the dealers.

 -